-Pop into the Cirencester Visitor Information Centre at the Corinium Museum for more information about the town walks around the town
+Pop into the Cirenceste Visitor Information Centr at the Corinium Museum about the town walks around the town

 Cirencester is a great place to explore on foot.
-Follow the brass plagues of the Cirencester Civic Society town walk, or join one of the Corinium Museum's historical guided walks exploring Cirencester during the Roman, medieval or Civil War periods.
-Follow the Cirencester Hare Festival Way; a 2.5 hour route marked by large beautifully decorated hares.
-Starting at Watermoor and ending at Thomas Street, the route follows the River Churn and connects the town's green spaces and secret places.
-Cirencester is also the perfect place from which to discover surrounding areas, such as Stratton or the Cotswold Waterpark, and lies on the routes for both the Monarch's Way and the Roman Way.
+Follow the brass plaques of the Cirencester Civic Society town walk, discover the Corinium Museum's Roman and Medieval town trails.
+Or follow the Cirencester Hare Festival Way; a 2.5 hour route marked by large beautifully decorated hares.
+Starting at Watermoor and ending at Thomas Street the route follows the River Churn and connects the town's green spaces and secret places.
+Cirencester is also the perfect place from which to discover surrounding areas such as Stratton or the Cotswold Waterpark and lies on the routes for both the Monarch's Way and the Roman Way.

-Cirencester Civic Society offer guided 'turn-up-and-walk' town walks on Saturdays and Sundays, April to October, meeting at St John Baptist Parish Church in the Market Place at 2.30pm.
-Additional tours are also available on Thursdays during May, June, July and October, and on Tuesdays in August.
-Pre-booked walks available.
-Contact: townwalks@cirencestercivicsociety.org.uk or 07771 998 182.
-For more information, maps and trails visit the Cirencester Visitor Information Centre.
+The Cirencester Civic Society offer guided walks at 3pm on Sundays from April to October meeting at the St John Baptist Parish Church in the Market Place.
+From mid-July to the end of August guided walks are also offered on Wednesdays and Saturdays at 3pm.
+For more information, maps, trails and advice visit the Cirencester Visitor Information Centre.

-6 key things to see & do in
+6 key things to see & do in Cirencester

-Cirencester

-- Visit the world-class family friendly Corinium Museum and Visitor Information Centre to discover the archaeology of the town and the Cotswolds.
-It is also a great chance to get information and advice on Cirencester place and the Cotswolds in general. - Take in the stunning Church of St. John Baptist for a real taste of medieval history and you may even be able to climb the tower!
+- Visit the world class family friendly Corinium Museum and Visitor Information Centre to learn about the town's fascinating history.
+It is also a great chance to get information and advice on Cirencester and the Cotswolds - Take in the stunning Church of St. John Baptist for a real taste of medieval history and you may even be able to climb the tower!
 You can also visit the picturesque Abbey Grounds behind the church for a walk or picnic. - Indulge in some retail therapy in one of Cirencester's many independent retailers.
-A paradise for shoppers looking for a change from the uniformity of the high street. - Take a stroll in the wide avenues of Cirencester Park to see the Bathurst Estate, Polo Club and the beautiful woods beyond.
-Charges apply. - Stop for a bite to eat in one of the town's many excellent restaurants and cafés.
-Cirencester is also home to a wide array of traditional pubs, serving great locally-brewed ales and ciders. - Explore New Brewery Arts, the home of British crafts and creativity.
-Visit the studios of the resident artists and admire the excellent exhibitions on display.
+A paradise for shoppers looking for a change from the uniformity of the highstreet. - Take a stroll in the wide avenues of Cirencester Park to see the Bathurst Estate, Polo Club and the beautiful woods beyond - Stop for a bite to eat in one of the town's many excellent restaurants and cáfes.
+Cirencester is also home to a wide array of traditional pubs serving great locally brewed ales and ciders. - Explore New Brewery Arts, the home of British crafts and creativity, and visit the studios of the resident artists and admire the excellent exhibitions on display.